turbot/tailpipe-plugin-aws/docs/tables/aws_cost_usage_log.md

+---
+title: "Tailpipe Table: aws_cost_usage_log - Query AWS Cost and Usage Report Data"
+description: "Allows users to query AWS Cost and Usage report data."
+---

-# AWS Cost and Usage Log
+# Table: aws_cost_usage_log - Query AWS Cost and Usage Report Data using SQL

+*TODO*: Add description

+## Table Usage Guide

+The `aws_cost_usage_log` table allows you to query data from the AWS Cost and Usage Report.
+This table provides detailed information about your AWS costs and usage, including cost breakdowns by account, service, usage type, and more.

+## Examples

-## 1. Total Monthly Cost by Account
+### Total Monthly Cost by Account
 Calculates the total monthly cost across linked AWS accounts to identify which accounts are incurring the most cost.

 ```sql